ChrisViral/RealChute/README.md

 RealChute.dll was made by stupid_chris
 The parts provided with the pack were all made by sumghai
-The parachute cut sound was made by ymir9
+The parachute cut and repack sounds were made by ymir9

 Forum thread: http://forum.kerbalspaceprogram.com/threads/57988
 Development thread: http://forum.kerbalspaceprogram.com/threads/57987